cassiotakarada/compass-weekly_planner/README.md

 ## :bookmark_tabs: About the project

-<p align="justify">In this project we developed 7 screens of a financial research form which followed the subsequent instructions:</p>
+<p align="justify">In this project we developed a Weekly To Do planner with a Registration and a Login page, as well as a Dashboard where you can access once you have registered.</p>

 :pushpin: Status: :heavy_check_mark: **Finished**